dotBunny/VSCode/README.md

 > Seamless Visual Studio Code Integration in Unity - As seen in the [Visual Studio Code documentation!](https://code.visualstudio.com/Docs/runtimes/unity)

 ### Requirements
-##### Unity 4.5+
+##### Unity > 4.5 && Unity < 5.5
 I am not sure exactly where in the 4.x cycle some of the features I'm using were introduced, but I'm guessing its around the 4.5+ mark.
 I've checked with the latest 4.5.0f6 release.
+Unity has also committed to having full support for Code when Unity 5.5 drops.
+So at that point all bets are off for the usefulness of this plugin.
+Like our MonoDevelop.Unity plugin of past, Unity catches up eventually.

 #####Visual Studio Code 0.10.1+
 Get the [latest version](https://code.visualstudio.com), or have a look at the past releases of the VSCode [plugin](https://github.com/dotBunny/VSCode/releases/tag/1.6.5) for support for your version.